phamvanhung2e123/switch_point/README.md

 ### auto_writable
 `auto_writable` is disabled by default.

-When `auto_writable` is enabled, destructive queries is sent to writable connection even in readonly mode.
+When `auto_writable` is enabled, destructive queries is sent to writable connection even in slave mode.
 But it does NOT work well on transactions.

 Suppose `after_save` callback is set to User model.
 When `User.create` is called, it proceeds as follows.